stackhpc/ansible-slurm-appliance/ansible/roles/openondemand/README.md

 ### Authentication

-See the Open Ondemand [Authentication docs](https://osc.github.io/ood-documentation/latest/authentication/overview.html) for an overview of the authentication process.
+See the Open Ondemand [Authentication docs](https://osc.github.io/ood-documentation/latest/authentication.html) for an overview of the authentication process.

 - `openondemand_auth`: Required.
-Authentication method, either `'oidc'` or `'basic_pam'`.
+Authentication method, either `'oidc'`, `dex` or `'basic_pam'`.
 See relevant subsection below.
-- `openondemand_mapping_users`: Required for `openondemand_auth=='oidc'`.
-A list of dicts defining mappings between remote authenticated usernames and local system usernames - see the Open Ondemand [user mapping docs](https://osc.github.io/ood-documentation/latest/authentication/overview/map-user.html).
-Each dict should have the following keys:
-  - `name`: A local (existing) user account
-  - `openondemand_username`: The remote authenticated username.
-See also `openondemand_oidc_remote_user_claim` if using OIDC authentication.

 #### OIDC authentication